naming-convention/naming-convention-guides/docs/CONTRIBUTING.md

 # Instruction For Running Locally

-1. Install Node.js on your machine: [follow this on ubuntu](https://rtcamp.com/tutorials/nodejs/node-js-npm-install-ubuntu/) or use `brw install nodejs npm` on mac.
+1. Install Node.js on your machine: [follow this on ubuntu](https://rtcamp.com/tutorials/nodejs/node-js-npm-install-ubuntu/) or use `brew install nodejs npm` on mac.
 2. Fork [https://github.com/naming-convention/naming-convention-guides/](https://github.com/naming-convention/naming-convention-guides/) on GitHub.
 3. Clone your forked repo -  `git clone <forked-repo-url>`
 4. Change directory to gitbook - `cd naming-convention-guides` \(assuming your forked repo is also named as `naming-convention-guides`\)